saidbyced/CV/README.md

 - Personal development (with a special focus on interpersonal communication and relating)
 - Coding (yes, it's a job but I love to learn)
-- Gaming (Stadia and mobile gaming)
+- Gaming (streaming and mobile gaming)
-- Reading (science-fiction/fantasy mostly but also personal development)
+- Reading (science-fiction/fantasy mostly)
 - Board games (nope, not Monopoly or Chess - much better than those)